w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 >Examples of additional content controlled by the <INS>**[user agent or platform software]**</INS> include <INS>**[tooltips]**</INS> created through use of <INS>**[user interface object attributes]**</INS>.</div>
 >
 > <div class="note">Custom tooltips, sub-menus, and other nonmodal popups that display on hover and focus are examples of additional content covered by this criterion.</div>
+><div class="note"> NOTE
+>
+>This criterion applies to content that appears in addition to the triggering component itself.
+Since hidden components that are made visible on keyboard focus (such as links used to skip to another part of a page) do not present additional content they are not covered by this criterion.</div>

 ### operable